 Q: Why does FTSE Russell fully reconstitute its entire series of Russell US Indexes?

 A: FTSE Russell believes indexes are designed to represent the entire investable opportunity set.
 Because markets continually change, there must be a systematic procedure in place to keep the indexes’ representation of the markets or market segments reflective of new market information.
-Fully reconstituting the indexes annually plus adding eligible IPOs (initial public offerings) quarterly and applying daily and monthly adjustments maintains the representative nature of the Russell US Indexes while avoiding the unnecessary turnover a more frequent full reconstitution could cause.
+Fully reconstituting the indexes annually, adding eligible IPOs (initial public offerings) and making share adjustments quarterly, and applying corporate actions daily maintains the representative nature of the Russell US Indexes while avoiding the unnecessary turnover a more frequent full reconstitution could cause.

 Q: Why don't you reconstitute the indexes more often than once a year?